Stonth/app-lab-server/README.md

 # App Lab Server
-This project represents three examples of how a server can communicate with a client application that has been created using Code.org's app lab.
+This project represents three examples of a server communicating with a client application that has been created using [Code.org](https://studio.code.org/home)'s App Lab.
 Essentially, it is a method for getting around with whitelist of domains that you can make HTTP requests to.

 ## YouTube Video
 Who like reading?
 How about you watch my video instead!
-This repository is simply meant to provide mroe technical details for those who are so inclined.
+This repository is simply meant to provide more technical details for those who are so inclined.

 TODO: This is where the video link will go.

 ## How Does It Work?